The Sanctuary

 The Second World War Memorial Forecourt

-The forecourt to the north of the Shrine monument is the World War II Memorial.
+The Second World War Memorial Forecourt was opened by Her Majesty Queen Elizabeth II in 1954 and is to the north of the Shrine monument.
 It commemorates the service and sacrifice of Victorians in the Second World War.

 Gardens and memorials

 The Shrine monument is surrounded by 13 hectares of gardens known as the Shrine Reserve.
-The Reserve encompasses gardens, sculptures, water features and memorials.
+The Reserve encompasses gardens, sculptures, water features and memorials and more than 250 commemorative plaques and memorial trees.

 Shrine of Remembrance Plaque Map